gabors-data-analysis/gabors-data-analysis.github.io/_pages/data-source-ideas.md

 * Tennis: [tennis-data.co.uk](http://www.tennis-data.co.uk/data.php)

 ## Collections
-* One of the collest  data collection is based on a newsletter by Jeremy Singer-Vine [Data is plural](https://www.data-is-plural.com/), also as a [spreadsheet](https://docs.google.com/spreadsheets/d/1wZhPLMCHKJvwOkP4juclhjFgqIY8fQFMemwKL2c64vk/edit#gid=0)
+*  [Data is plural spreadsheet](https://docs.google.com/spreadsheets/d/1wZhPLMCHKJvwOkP4juclhjFgqIY8fQFMemwKL2c64vk/edit#gid=0) -- One of the collest  data collection is based on a newsletter by Jeremy Singer-Vine [Data is plural](https://www.data-is-plural.com/)
+* [Public API collection](https://github.com/public-apis/public-apis) -- just a wonderful collection of APIs to a plethora of sources, really great on environment, finance, popular culture, transport, any many more
-* Fivethirtyeight.com is politics, sports and entertainment website focusing on data driven, analysis.
-[Some datasets shared](https://data.fivethirtyeight.com/)
+* [538 some datasets shared](https://data.fivethirtyeight.com/) -- Fivethirtyeight.com is politics, sports and entertainment website focusing on data driven, analysis.
-* If interested in more sports data, check out the collection by [Tableau](https://public.tableau.com/s/blog/2014/03/where-find-sports-data)
+* [Tableau](https://public.tableau.com/s/blog/2014/03/where-find-sports-data) -- If interested in more sports data, check out the collection by Tableau
-* For machine learning projects,a gateway to wealthy resources is University of California in Irvine's  [Machine Learning Repository ](https://archive.ics.uci.edu/ml/index.php)
+* [Machine Learning Repository ](https://archive.ics.uci.edu/ml/index.php) -- For machine learning projects,a gateway to wealthy resources is University of California in Irvine's  repo
-* Not only for R users: a great collection for data wrangling and vizualization projects comes from [Tidy Tuesdays](https://github.com/rfordatascience/tidytuesday#datasets), a weekly data project series
+* [Tidy Tuesdays](https://github.com/rfordatascience/tidytuesday#datasets), a weekly data project series.
+Not only for R users: a great collection for data wrangling and vizualization projects.
 * [Data.world](https://data.world/) is a fantastic collection of datasets such various sources on [environment](https://data.world/datasets/environment).
 Partly free, may need sign-up